mesrobichaud/WeightedSinConv/README.md

 - pixel-wise weighted loss (loader/make_weight_map)
 - specialized file readers for CVPPP (RGB) and HeLa (greyscale) image sets

+## Selecting Weight Method

+Choose from add_edges or add_borders (uses make_weight_map) to generate the weight map from the labelled images.

+## K-Means for Instance Segmentation

+The classical.ipynb notebook demonstrates a k-means implementation to compare to the deep learning method.
+Images of its performance are saved to img/km.

 ## Training
 - hela_trainer notebook is used to train the network with or without pre-training
 - the stored model is then loaded to the demo or testing notebooks

-## K-Means for Instance Segmentation

-The classical.ipynb notebook demonstrates a k-means implementation to compare to the deep learning method.
-Images of its performance are saved to img/km.

-## Selecting Weight Method
+## Results

-Choose from add_edges or add_borders (uses make_weight_map) to generate the weight map from the labelled images.
+Results from the test HeLa set for the two top networks (edge width of 5, and distance-based method, wx) are shown along with the ground truth for three images in the img directory.